diogorochembach/Ping-Pong-DEV/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the [Origin Take-Home Assignment](https://github.com/rodolfomori/frontend-take-home-assignment/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Origin Ping-Pong-DEV](https://github.com/diogorochembach/Ping-Pong-DEV) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!.

 <br>